 - 1/2 cup sweetened condensed milk

-Preheat oven to 350°.
-Grease a 9-inch baking pan.
+- Preheat oven to 350°F. Grease a 9-inch baking pan.
 Line with parchment paper so that the paper overhangs on two opposite sides.

-Place chocolate and butter in a microwave-safe bowl.
-Heat in microwave at half power in 30-second increments until butter is melted and chocolate melts when stirred.
+- Place the chocolate and butter in a microwave-safe bowl.
+Heat in the microwave at half power in 30-second increments until the butter is melted and the chocolate melts when stirred.
 Stir until smooth.
 Set aside to cool slightly.

-Beat sugar and chocolate mixture until well-blended.
-Add eggs, one at a time, beating well after each addition.
-Mix in vanilla.
-Add flour mixture in 3 or 4 portions, mixing just until combined.
+- Beat the sugar and chocolate mixture until well-blended.
+Add the eggs, one at a time, beating well after each addition.
+Mix in the vanilla.
+Add the flour mixture in 3 or 4 portions, mixing just until combined.

-Transfer batter to prepared pan.
+- Transfer the batter to prepared pan.
 Bake for 12 minutes.

-Sprinkle toppings over partially baked brownies.
-Pour condensed milk evenly over toppings.
+- Sprinkle the toppings over the partially baked brownies.
+Pour the condensed milk evenly over toppings.

-Bake 30-35 minutes, or until set.
-Cool completely in pan on wire rack.
+- Bake 30-35 minutes, or until set.
+Cool completely in the pan on a wire rack.

 Recipe from Bake or Break Volume 1: Cookies, Brownies, and Bars.